mynodebtc/mynode_docs/docs/bitcoin/overview.md

   - Samourai apps
   - BTCPay server -->
 <!-- - By default, bitcoin uses Tor network to find peers, so the user doesn't have
-to open the 8333 port for myNode -->
+to open the 8333 port for MyNode -->